-From incredible mid century modern architecture, to rich Hollywood history, sunny Palm Springs is just downright magical whether you’re lounging poolside sipping a Mai Tai or exploring the Mojave Desert.
-It gets 269 sunny days per year, so you can count on warmth and sun in Palm Springs just about anytime of the year.
-Depending on how tolerant you are in desert heat, there’s really no bad time to visit.
+From incredible mid-century modern architecture to rich Hollywood history, sunny Palm Springs is just downright magical whether you’re lounging poolside, sipping a Mai Tai or exploring the Mojave Desert.
+It gets 269 sunny days per year so you can count on warmth and sun in Palm Springs just about any time of the year.
+Depending on how tolerant you are in the desert heat, there’s really no bad time to visit.

-We rounded up our favourite places in and around town to eat, stay, wander, and also explore.
+We rounded up our favourite places in and around town to eat, stay, wander, and explore.

 Check them out below.

-It’s become somewhat of a tradition that as soon as we touch down in Palm Springs we head to El Jefe for a much needed taco fix.
-Located inside the highly instagramed Saguaro Hotel, El Jefe serves up some of the cities best Mexican food by chef Jose Garces (of Iron Chef fame) inspired by Mexico City’s street food culture in a cute casual setting.
-They’re open all day long too from breakfast to dinner so you’re always guaranteed a good meal.
+It’s become somewhat of a tradition that as soon as we touch down in Palm Springs, we head to El Jefe for a much-needed taco fix.
+Located inside the highly Instagramed Saguaro Hotel, El Jefe serves up some of the city’s best Mexican food by chef Jose Garces (of Iron Chef fame) inspired by Mexico City’s street food culture in a newly expanded casual setting.
+They’re open all day, from breakfast to dinner so you’re always guaranteed a good meal.

-If you’re ever driven through Rancho Mirage you’ve probably seen the pastel pink walls surrounding the incredible Sunnylands estate and historic residence.
+If you’ve ever driven through Rancho Mirage, you’ve probably seen the pastel pink walls surrounding the incredible Sunnylands estate and historic residence.
 Once a winter home designed by A. Quincy Jones for the late Ambassadors Walter and Leonore Annenberg, Sunnylands is a place where world leaders could meet and discuss issues of international importance.
 The incredible 200-acre property opened to the public in 2012.
-Visitors can tour the estate, do a little birding, and stroll around the 9-acres of breathtaking tranquil gardens with over 70 types of that cover the property.
+Visitors can tour the estate, do a little birding, and stroll around the 9 acres of breathtaking, tranquil gardens with over 70 types that cover the property.

-Possibly the buzziest bar in Palm Springs right now, owner Paul O’Halloran brings his homage to New York’s neighbourhood cocktail bars to an unassuming, under the radar spot in a sketchy strip mall on East Vista Chino.
-Nestled right next to a dispensary, the bars windows are blacked out with heavy curtains to create a more intimate vibe (a Wizard of Oz moment as the owner describes it).
-The original mahogany kit bar is the centrepiece of the space and the bartenders wear crisp white shirts and bow ties but are anything but pretentious as they mix up classic cocktails like Negroni’s, Manhattan’s, and Martini’s made perfectly.
+Possibly the buzziest bar in Palm Springs right now, owner Paul O’Halloran brings his homage to New York’s neighbourhood cocktail bars to an unassuming, under-the-radar spot in a sketchy strip mall on East Vista Chino.
+Nestled right next to a dispensary, the bar’s windows are blacked out with heavy curtains to create a more intimate vibe (a Wizard of Oz moment, as the owner describes it).
+The original mahogany kit bar is the centrepiece of the space.
+The bartenders wear crisp white shirts and bow ties but are anything but pretentious as they mix up classic cocktails like Negroni’s, Manhattan’s, and Martini’s made perfectly.

 We recommend starting with the Frozen Sidecar.
-Both deliciously and deadly all at once, the 30’s classic is made modern trading Cognac for Bourbon (due to a happy accident during its creation) served out of a margarita machine with an irresistible sugar rim.
+Both deliciously and deadly all at once, the 30’s classic is made modern, trading Cognac for Bourbon (due to a happy accident during its creation) and served out of a margarita machine with an irresistible sugar rim.
 If you find yourself feeling a bit intoxicated after just one of these, not to worry, the food is pretty great too.
-Their edited menu features small bites like chips and guac and fried calamari with spicy marinara sauce plus bigger plates like steak frites, chicken schnitzel, pork chops, and famed Paul Burger which goes great with the arugula and raddichio salad with pear, feta & shallot vinagrette.
+Their edited menu features small bites like chips and guac and fried calamari with spicy marinara sauce, plus bigger plates like steak frites, chicken schnitzel, pork chops, and famed Paul Burger which goes great with the arugula and radicchio salad with pear, feta & shallot vinaigrette.

-They’ve also got happy hour from 4-7pm which brings out the cities more senior population but don’t worry, you’ll feel welcome here anytime.
+They’ve also got a happy hour from 4-7 pm which brings out the city’s more senior population but don’t worry; you’ll feel welcome here anytime.

-Start with some chicken or beef gyoza, the stuffed zucchini blossoms and a spicy tuna toastada before moving into their delicious signature sushi rolls, nigiri and sashimi.
-If you’re feeling decadent be sure to get some delicate wagyu beef carpaccio and wash it all down with a few glasses of Japanese Whiskey or one of their excellent house cocktails.
+Start with some chicken or beef gyoza, the stuffed zucchini blossoms and a spicy tuna tostada before moving into their delicious signature sushi rolls, nigiri and sashimi.
+If you’re feeling decadent, be sure to get some delicate wagyu beef carpaccio and wash it all down with a few glasses of Japanese Whiskey or one of their excellent house cocktails.

 Easily one of the best cocktail bars in the city, Bootlegger Tiki focuses on fruity rum-based drinks adorned in full tiki fashion with all the bells and whistles.
-Complete with kitschy Polynesian style decor, the bar was renovated in 2014 where the original Don the Beachcomber restaurant once stood back when it opened in 1953.
-While much of the choices on the menu are takes on classic tiki drinks (some are even named after the Hollywood elite who used to frequent the spot), you can order off menu as well knowing you’re in good hands.
+Complete with kitschy Polynesian-style decor; the bar was renovated in 2014, where the original Don the Beachcomber restaurant once stood back when it opened in 1953.
+While many of the choices on the menu are takes on classic tiki drinks (some are even named after the Hollywood elite who used to frequent the spot), you can order off menu as well, knowing you’re in good hands.

 No trip to Palm Springs would be complete without a drive through Joshua Tree National Park.
-This famed park is a place like no other for camping, hiking, birding and some of the worlds best rock climbing.
-You can of course drive through the park and stop along the way at various look outs, perfect for photo opps of huge rock formations, the sprawling Salton Sea and of course the native Yucca brevifolia – the Joshua tree after which the park is named.
+This famed park is a place like no other for camping, hiking, birding and some of the world’s best rock climbing.
+You can, of course, drive through the park and stop along the way at various lookouts, perfect for photo ops of huge rock formations, the sprawling Salton Sea and of course, the native Yucca brevifolia – the Joshua tree, after which the park is named.

-Conveniently located in the front portion of Bootlegger Tiki, Ernest Coffee makes some of the best caffeinated beverages in Palm Springs (an area we found to be somewhat devoid of good coffee shops).
-They brew Stumptown Coffee and offer a number delicious baked goods including gluten free and vegan options.
-Stop by for a cortado and be sure to pick up a box of their incredible Rugelach cookies for the road.
+Conveniently located in the front portion of Bootlegger Tiki, Ernest Coffee makes some of the best-caffeinated beverages in Palm Springs (an area we found to be somewhat devoid of good coffee shops).
+They brew Stumptown Coffee and offer a number of delicious baked goods, including gluten-free and vegan options.
+Stop by for a cortado, and be sure to pick up a box of their incredible Rugelach cookies for the road.